 The financial aid administrator (Director), using professional judgment,

 Family Contribution (EFC).
 The Adjustment must be based on a student’s

-individual circumstances and must be documented
+individual circumstances and must be documented in the student’s

 An official document issued by a school's Office of Financial Aid that

 details on the school’s analysis of your financial need and the

-breakdown of your financial aid package according to
+breakdown of your financial aid package according to amount, source and

 The academic year for which financial aid is requested (or received).

 The award year typically runs fall semester through spring semester with

 The University office that is responsible for the billing and collection

 of University charges and the disbursement of federal financial aid.

 Financial aid programs are administered by the University.
 The federal